Avoid Knee Replacement with Genicular Artery Embolization (GAE) for Chronic Knee Pain Relief in San Francisco

 The procedure is done under local anesthesia with mild sedation.
 A small catheter is inserted into the femoral artery through a tiny puncture in the groin or upper thigh.

-2. Targeting the Pain-Related Arteries:
+2. Targeting the Source of Pain:

 3. Embolization Process:

-4. Completion & Recovery:
+4. Recovery:

 How Long Does Genicular Artery Embolization Last?

-Many patients experience noticeable pain relief within days to weeks after the procedure, with continued improvement over several months.
+Many patients experience noticeable pain relief within days or weeks after the procedure, with continued improvement over several months.
 Clinical studies show that the effects of GAE for knee pain can last up to two years or more, especially in patients with moderate osteoarthritis.

-Key Benefits of GAE:
+Key Benefits of GAE Knee Procedure:

-• Minimally Invasive: No incisions, stitches, or general anesthesia—just a small puncture and quick recovery.
+Minimally Invasive: No incisions, stitches, or general anesthesia.
+Just a small puncture and quick recovery.

-• Reduced Reliance on Medications: Many patients need fewer or no pain medications after GAE.
+Reduced Reliance on Medications: Many patients need fewer or no pain medications after GAE.

 What Sets Us Apart: